nafis10670/Chess-Game/README.md

 # Chess Game
 A simple chess game with a simple UI, playable via LAN with another computer or two players on the same computer.
 INCOMPLETE project.
-LAN multiplayer does not seem to work.